candiddev/etcha/hugo/content/docs/guides/linting-patterns.md

 You can lint an entire path or specific files using [`etcha lint`]({{< ref "/docs/references/cli#lint" >}}).
 Lint will traverse directories and perform linting on all `.jsonnet` and `.libsonnet` files.
 It will ensure they can be imported into Etcha correctly.
 Any errors will be shown in the console, and the tool will exit with a non-zero status code.

-You can also check the formatting of the files by passing an additional argument after the path: `etcha lint mydir yes`.
+You can also check the formatting of the files by adding the flag `-f` : `etcha -c lint mydir`.
 Formatting errors will be reported, along with diffs on what the correct formatting should be.
 The tool will exit with a non-zero status code on formatting errors, too.

 **For Continuous Delivery/Continuous Integration Usage**, it's highly recommended to run linting across your entire Etcha codebase.